matthekim/parsa-hugo/exampleSite/content/en/company.md

 description = ""
 image = ""
 tags = []
-title = "Company"
+title = "Companies"
-type = "home-company"
+type = "home-companies"

 +++
 Our portfolio is limited, selective, passionate, … as we want to partner with personalities who are authentic founders.
 Of Course we love ideas (we are all dreamers) but we care more about conversations & converting ideas into an actual healthy business instead of hypergrowth.